-Bates Group’s experienced team of valuation experts, which includes experts and consultants carrying the Certified Valuation Analyst (CVA) and Chartered Financial Analyst (CFA) designations, can help price any asset.
+Bates Group’s experienced team of valuation experts, which includes experts and consultants carrying the Certified Valuation Analyst (CVA), Accredited in Business Valuation (ABV) and Chartered Financial Analyst (CFA) designations, can help price any asset.
 Our deep knowledge of valuation methodologies and the nuances that affect market prices equips Bates Group’s consultants and experts to handle a wide range of valuation requests.
-Our leading experts in this field are often called upon to provide estimates as to the correct valuation approach in many different types of legal proceedings, given our deep experience in this area.
+Our leading experts in this field are often called upon to provide estimates as to the correct valuation approach in many different types of legal proceedings.
 We can offer perspectives provided by individuals with high levels of both academic and practitioner experience in this area.

 Our valuation team has handled cases involving privately and publicly held companies, internal business segments, real estate, agricultural land, securities and other financial instruments, mortgages, and other unique assets.
-Having worked on valuation projects in a variety of settings, we are very familiar with the differences between public and private valuation, including the application of both liquidity and control premiums or discounts required in small enterprise valuation.
+Having worked on valuation projects in a variety of settings, we are very familiar with the differences between public and private valuation, including the application of both liquidity and control premiums or discounts required in private and minority interest circumstances.
 We have advised clients on the required cost of capital and undertaken valuation projects using a multiples-based approach, discounted cash flow, and precedent transactions.
 In many situations we have used a matrix approach, blending the results produced by several methodologies, in order to produce a synthesized price or valuation.

 From a privately held winery to a single product line at a public perfume company, we have undertaken a wide range of valuation projects.
 Some examples include: